 For overall appeal, Squamish has the best climbing you’ll find north of the 49th Parallel.
 Find out why this Canadian mountain town draws in thousands of climbers every year.

-Squamish is undoubtedly one of North America’s best climbing locations.
+Squamish is undoubtedly one of the best rock climbing locations in the world.
 What makes it especially great is that it genuinely has something for everyone.
 Classic boulders from V0-V15 encompassing the full gamut of “techy” granite trickery from hopeless slopers, to barn door-y balance festivals, and even spicy slabs and highballs.
 The trad routes can range from beasty wide crack thuggery to never-ending layback dihedrals and desperate “tips” cracks.
 If you’re after big wall exposure or even delicate sport climbs, look no further than this coastal mountain town.

 Single-pitch trad climbing in Squamish